 OK, that said there are ‘exercises’ that you can do to create a poem, especially if the subject matter is already half formed in your head.

 At time of writing we are in fact in quite extraordinary circumstances.
 The COVID-19 pandemic is a scary thing and has resulted in the majority of the population in ‘lockdown’.
-We are confined to our homes apart from one spot of exercise per day.
+We are confined to our homes apart from one spot of exercise per day, or to go and get tested for COVID-19.
+If you live in Texas perhaps you could get Covid testing in Houston, but for us in Wales of course we’ll be off to the local pharmacy.
 OK, if we’re indoors then we can write and if we pop out for a walk then hopefully we can experience a bit of nature, which is always good material for a poem right!
 Spring is here too and the birds are singing, oblivious to the threat to their garden feeders.

 Right, here’s some subjects and techniques you can use to write a kick-ass poem:

 - Find inspiration in your environment or everyday activities

 - Take a walk and use your phone to tap in a few words or a notebook to write in

 Look around and write down observations on what you see: a tree, a person, a street.